JanMikes/gitlab-ci-push-to-gcr/README.md

 #### Notes

-- If you run into `Error: Cannot perform an interactive login from a non TTY device`, it is because you have mismatch of protected variable and branch (both has to have same state either protected or unprotected). https://gitlab.com/gitlab-com/support-forum/issues/3524#note_150577883
+- If you run into `Error: Cannot perform an interactive login from a non TTY device`, it is because you have mismatch of protected variable and branch (both must have the same state - either protected or unprotected). https://gitlab.com/gitlab-com/support-forum/issues/3524#note_150577883